 THINGS TO SEE & DO

-So here's a selection of things to see and do, with approximate driving distances from Backbarrow in brackets.
+Here's a selection of the best things to see and do in the southern Lake District together with approximate driving distances from Backbarrow in brackets.
+Each title has a link which will take you to the venue's own website and more information.

 A Cruise on Windermere (3 miles away)

-I recommend: Take the boat up to Bowness or Ambleside and watch the scenery glide by.
+I recommend: Take a boat up to Bowness or Ambleside and watch the scenery glide by.

-The village of Cartmel has a rich heritage.
-Narrow, winding streets lead to the village square with its pubs, shops and whitewashed cottages.
+The narrow, winding streets of Cartmel lead to the village square with its pubs, shops and whitewashed cottages.
 Cartmel even has its own racecourse!

-I recommend: The village shop, the home of sticky toffee pudding.
+I recommend: A visit to the village shop, the home of sticky toffee pudding.

 Owned by the National Trust, Fell Foot is a lakeshore park where you can hire equipment such as paddleboards and canoes.
-Lawns and meadows plus the Boathouse cafe provide space for taking it easy too.
+Lawns & meadows plus the Boathouse cafe mean you can take it easy too.

-I recommend: A stroll along the shore for views of the lake.
+I recommend: A stroll along the shore for water side views of the southern part of Windermere.

 I recommend: Hire a mountain bike at the visitor centre and see this beautiful landscape on two wheels..